-- (a) responsible persons for the management of the payment service provider and operator; - (b) the custodial trustees holding the cash which is represented in the payment service of the applicant; and

-(c) persons who, if the activities for which the licence is being sought are to be conducted in a separate division, are responsible for the management of that division.

-10. If applicable, a detailed list of the volumes and value of transactions for the last 12 months
+- (a) responsible persons for the management of the payment service provider and operator; - (b) the custodial trustees holding the cash which is represented in the payment service of the applicant; and - (c) persons who, if the activities for which the licence is being sought are to be conducted in a separate division, are responsible for the management of that division. - 10.
+If applicable, a detailed list of the volumes and value of transactions for the last 12 months.

-Pursuant to Regulation 3(3), the Reserve Bank may require further information to be accompanied with a new licence application for a payment system operator and payment service provider.
+Pursuant to regulation 3(3) of the National Payment System Regulations 2022, the Reserve Bank of Fiji may require further information to be accompanied with a new licence application for a payment system operator or payment service provider.

-SCHEDULE 2 (Regulation 3(2)) FEES
+SCHEDULE 2 (Regulation 3(2))

+FEES

-Payment System Description Licence Application Minimum Annual Licence Operator Fees (VEP) Capital Requirement Fees (VEP) Non- Refundable Operator of a Payment System in Fiji An entity that operate any system or arrangement for the processing, clearing or settlement of funds, but does not include: a.
-A clearing house recognised under any other written law; b.
-An in-house system operated by a person solely for the person's own administrative purposes that does not transfer, clear or settle funds for third parties; and Such other systems or arrangements as may be prescribed under the Act or any regulations made under the Act. \$20,000 \$200,000 \$20,000
+Payment System Operator Description Licence Application Fees (VEP) Non- Refundable Minimum Capital Requirement Annual Licence Fees (VEP) Operator of a payment system in Fiji An entity that operates any system or arrangement for the processing, clearing or settlement of funds, but does not include: \$20,000 \$200,000 \$20,000 a. a clearing house recognised under any other written law; b. an in-house system operated by a person solely for the person's own administrative purposes that does not transfer, clear or settle funds for third parties; and c. such other systems or arrangements as may be prescribed under the Act or any regulations made under the Act.
+Payment Service Provider Activity A - Account issuance service The service of issuing a payment account or any service relating to any operation required for operating a payment account such as an e-wallet (including certain multi-purpose stored value cards) or a non-bank issued credit card. \$1,000 \$50,000 \$1,000 Activity B - Domestic money transfer service Providing local funds transfer service in Fiji.
+This includes payment gateway services and payment kiosk services.
+Activity C - Cross-border money transfer service Providing inbound or outbound remittance services in Fiji.